 Once you have blended everything pour the mixture into the bowl of an ice cream machine and process until it firms up.
 It will get really thick but not hard.
 Freezing overnight will set it up to a harder consistency.
 This melts quickly so don’t leave it out for very long.

 1 12 oz pkg. sugar-free chocolate chips I like Lily’s brand made with stevia)or other chocolate chips of your choice

 1 tsp earth balance or other vegan butter replacement

-The method to remember here, is a mixture of 1 part milk to 1 part chocolate will give you a ganache that will set up when chilled.
+The method to remember here is a mixture of 1 part milk to 1 part chocolate will give you a ganache that will set up when chilled.
 If you want it to stay soft and thick but not too firm then you need 1.5 parts of milk and 1 part chocolate.
-Keep the fat amount the same it’s mainly for richness in regard to vegan chocolate sauces.
-For a looser sauce or syrup you can go up to 2 parts milk to 1 part chocolate but add the additional milk in 2 Tb increments so you don’t end up with hot chocolate.
+Keep the fat amount the same it’s mainly for richness (very important for vegan chocolate sauces).
+For a thinner sauce or syrup, you can go up to 2 parts milk to 1 part chocolate but add the additional milk in 2 Tb increments so you don’t end up with hot chocolate.